jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

     def accepts_positional_and_keyword_arguments(first_name=None, last_name=None):
         return first_name, last_name

   I still have passing tests.
-It looks like python lets us use default arguments with no issues, and I can provide keyword arguments positionally without using the name.
+It looks like Python lets us use default arguments with no issues, and I can provide keyword arguments positionally without using the name.

 * I add another test to ``test_functions_w_positional_and_keyword_arguments`` to show this